mjskay/tidybayes/cran-comments.md

 ## Submission comments
-This submission fixes a minor test case failure caused by the next version of posterior (1.4.1).
+This submission fixes a few bugs, including a minor test case failure caused by the next version of brms (2.20.1).

 ## Test environments
 * MacOS (github), R-release